OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

 ## Diggers (Meta data, Continuous Integration, tests)

 We currently have 3 projects that collect information about 3rd-party packages and try to help you find you low-hanging-fruits.
-You can use them to find projects to contribut to or you can contribute to the diggers themselves:
+You can use them to find projects to contribute to or you can contribute to the diggers themselves:

 * [PyDigger for Python](https://pydigger.com/)